 Creates an interactive standalone .html file with all input data, all result data and all plots.
 The file can be browsed either off-line or distributed by email to team members or customers.

+At first you can select the simulation result for a deliberate simulation point.
 In this tab you can add notes to any location and layer.
 Notes can contain the overlay value (e.g. 50°C), information about source/sinks or any user defined text.
 The size and color of each note can be defined by clicking in the corresponding cell in the list.
 Existing notes can be moved by using Drag & Drop.

 A quick view of basic model parameters used in this simulation.
+Again, you can view this outline for every simulation point you have defined before.

 Watch our PCB-Investigator Physics Videos here: